ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Experimental Analysis

-To assess the scalability and real-world applicability of our approach as an LID tool for multilingual web crawls, we evaluate its performance on the \finewebtwo{} corpus. \paragraph{Prediction Agreement.} We compare \MS{} with GlotLID-M, a state-of-the-art LID method, using a subset\footnote{10--10k documents per language.} of the \finewebtwo{} corpus that has been labeled by GlotLID-M. To quantify their similarity, we compute the agreement score between their predictions and report the results for high- and low-resource languages in Table~\ref{tab:agreement_fineweb2}.
+To assess the scalability and real-world applicability of our approach as an LID tool for multilingual web crawls, we evaluate its performance on the \finewebtwo{} corpus. \paragraph{Prediction Agreement.} We compare \MS{} with \glotlidm{}, a state-of-the-art LID method, using a subset\footnote{10 -- 10k documents per language.} of the \finewebtwo{} corpus that has been labeled by \glotlidm{}.
+To quantify their similarity, we compute the agreement score between their predictions and report the results for high- and low-resource languages in Table~\ref{tab:agreement_fineweb2}.
 The agreement score is defined as follows:

 In \S\ref{sec:analysis_comparison}, we demonstrated that the incorporation of SCL was particularly beneficial for low-resource languages.
-To illustrate this effect, Table~\ref{tab:agreement_fineweb2} presents the agreement scores for different language groups in Fineweb-2.
-Notably, low-resource languages exhibit a high degree of disagreement, with a micro agreement rate of $\sim$58.61\%.
-While it is not feasible to manually verify individual cases of disagreement, it is crucial to emphasize that a 1\% difference in low-resource language performance corresponds to $\sim$28,000 documents.
-This underscores the practical significance of even minor improvements in low-resource language identification (LID) models.
-As highlighted in \S\ref{sec:analysis_comparison}, our findings confirm that the use of SCL effectively enhances performance for these languages.
+To illustrate its effect, Table~\ref{tab:agreement_fineweb2} presents the agreement scores for different language groups in \finewebtwo{}.
+As expected, the agreement is high for high-resource languages, but much lower for low-resource languages, with a micro agreement rate of $\sim$58.61\%.
+Since the dataset lacks ground-truth labels, it is not possible to directly determine which model is correct in cases of disagreement.
+However, as shown earlier in \S\ref{sec:analysis_comparison}, incorporation of SCL outperforms the CE-based method, including \glotlidm{}, on low-resource languages, suggesting that a low agreement score in these languages likely reflects \MS{} making the correct predictions where the \glotlidm{} fails.
+Importantly, even small differences are practically meaningful: a 1\% improvement in low-resource language performance corresponds to $\sim$28,000 documents.
+This highlights the real-world impact of even minor improvements in low-resource LID models.